-I am sometimes asked what it takes for a website to be No. 1 on Google’s first page of its SERPs (Search Engine Results Pages).
-More often, you hear the question, “Why am I not ranking No. 1 for the search term I want?”
+I am sometimes asked what it takes for a website to be Number 1 on Google’s first page of its SERPs (Search Engine Results Pages).
+More often, you hear the question, “Why am I not ranking Number 1 for the search term I want?”
 For this discussion, I am going to focus on Google as our search engine.

 Let’s focus on off site SEO.
 This type of SEO involves the elements not showing up on the website itself.

 Even if you have a good website loaded with a good quantity of unique content and strong keyword usage, there are still additional elements to consider off site.

 Search engines employ secret algorithms for ranking search results.
 Although content is king, other elements are involved.

 Some of these off site elements are:

 - Incoming links – Think of an incoming link as a vote of confidence from another website.
 Some of the referring website’s strength is transferred to you.
 The more links (votes) you have, the better you will do.
 Of course, if these links are suspect and black hat links, you could go the other way as well.
 Remember, these are incoming links.
 Outgoing links is you voting for someone else.

 - Geographical Area – Where you are located in relationship of the search being done.
 This can be improved my making sure you are listed properly on Google maps and places.
 This includes not only your information, but your profile, including industry type and links to your website.
 A verified account will carry much more weight.